-At the time of publishing this School Annual Report, the results of the 2014 post-school destinations survey, Next Step - Student Destination Report (2013 Year 12 cohort) for the school were not available.
+At the time of publishing this School Annual Report, the results of the 2015 post-school destinations survey, Next Step - Student Destination Report (2014 Year 12 cohort) for the school were not available.
 Information about these post-school destinations of our students will be uploaded to the school's website in September.

-Early leavers information
+Early school leavers information

-The majority of students who left Wynnum State High School prior to completing Year 12 in 2011 moved with their families to new destinations of some geographical distance from the school.
+The majority of students who left Wynnum State High School prior to completing Year 12 in 2014 moved with their families to new destinations of some geographical distance from the school.

 The school supports early leavers by providing them with information and support about options available outside of the school.

-Students who have their enrolment cancelled are provided with information around external opportunities such as further training opportunities like "Get Set For Work".
+Students who have their enrolment cancelled are provided with information around external opportunities such as further training opportunities like Cert 3 guarantee.
 Parents are advised they can work with the Guidance Officer to access support.

-Younger students who are disengaged are referred to such programs as Boystown or BABI for "Get Set For Work", "Youth Connections" or the "Access 10" (Year 10 at TAFE) program.
-Students are also linked to Alexandra Hills TAFE for the Senior Studies program - allowing students to complete their Year 11 and 12 in a non-school environment.
-The school supports students in studying full-time Certificates II, III or IV at TAFE as well as pre-apprenticeship programs with Skills Tech Australia.
+Younger students who are disengaged are referred to such programs as Boystown or BABI and Youth Engagement Programs.
+Students are also linked to Metropolitan South Institute of TAFE for the Senior Studies program - allowing students to complete their Year 11 and 12 in a non-school environment.
+The school supports students in studying full-time Certificates II, III or IV at TAFE as well as preapprenticeship programs with Skills Tech Australia.
 Students are advised about full-time apprenticeship options.
-The school is works with Wynnum employment agencies to support disengaged students as well as students with barriers to employment.
+The school works with Wynnum employment agencies to support disengaged students as well as students with barriers to employment.
 Most students who are early leavers are linked with one of the programs mentioned, with a minority of students working full-time once they leave school.